ai-driven-dev/prompts/README.md

 - Add constraints** (length, tone, format) if needed.
 - Use clear and short sentences.
 - Use actions verbs.
+- Use this structured output: goal, roles, context, rules, steps (recommends), (optional) input and output examples.
+- Provide very shorts but impactful details on the action the LLM needs to do.

 **Output Format**:
 1. **Weaknesses**
 2. **Suggested Improvements**
-3. **Masterclass Prompt**

-Reply with your final result in block text formatted markdown surrounded by 4 backticks, and confirm if further help is needed.
+3. **Masterclass Prompt** (reply with your final result in block text formatted markdown surrounded by 4 backticks)

 **My original Prompt that needs to be improved**:
 <prompt>